annaesvensson/yellow-update/README.md

 `UpdateLogEntries` = number of log file entries to show, 0 for unlimited
 `UpdateTrashTimeout` = storage of deleted files in seconds

+The following files are important for the update mechanism:

+`system/extensions/update-available.ini` = [file with update settings](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) for available extensions
+`system/extensions/update-installed.ini` = file with update settings for installed extensions
-The log file of the website can be found in file `system/extensions/yellow-website.log`.
+`system/extensions/yellow-website.log` = log file of the website

-The [update settings for available extensions](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) can be found on GitHub.

 ## Acknowledgements